syncfusion-content/blazor-docs/blazor/diagram-component/nodes/nodes.md

 ![Node](../images/node-add-palette.gif)

-## Draw Node using drawing object
+## Draw node using drawing object

 Nodes can be interactively drawn by clicking and dragging on the diagram surface by using the `DrawingObject`.

-For more information about drawing Node, refer to the `Draw Nodes`.
+For more information about drawing node, refer to the `Draw Nodes`.

 ![Drawing Node](../images/node-drawing.gif)

 ## Create node through data source

 Nodes can be generated automatically with the information provided through data source.
 The default properties for these nodes are fetched from default settings.
-For more information about datasource, refer to the `DataSource`.
+For more information about datasource, refer to the [DataSource](../layout/hierarchical-layout).

 ## Remove nodes at runtime